Roy McMillan: Major League Baseball career

+Further national recognition came in 1957 when The Sporting News named him to their All-Star Fielding team and recipient of the Rawlings Gold Glove Award in the first year the award was made.
+McMillan would win the award again in 1958 and 1959.
+He was elected to the National League All-Star team in 1956 and 1957.

-In 1957, McMillan and six of his Redleg teammates—Ed Bailey, Johnny Temple, Don Hoak, Gus Bell, Wally Post and Frank Robinson—were voted into the National League All-Star starting lineup, the result of a ballot stuffing campaign by Reds fans.
+In 1957, the Reds were once again in first place at mid-season when, McMillan and six of his Redleg teammates—Ed Bailey, Johnny Temple, Don Hoak, Gus Bell, Wally Post and Frank Robinson—were voted into the National League All-Star starting lineup, the result of a ballot stuffing campaign by Reds fans.
 Bell remained on the team as a reserve, but Post was taken off altogether.
 Bell and Post were replaced as starters by Hank Aaron and Willie Mays.
-The Reds managed to assemble a respectable team after a middling decade that meant a run to the World Series in 1961, but McMillan was not to be part of it.
-He was traded on December 15, 1960 to the Milwaukee Braves for Joey Jay (who won 20 games in two straight seasons) and Juan Pizarro.
+The Reds faltered after the All-Star break and dropped to fourth place in the season final standings.
+With the Reds in need of pitching, McMillan was traded on December 15, 1960, to the Milwaukee Braves for Joey Jay (who won 20 games in two straight seasons) and Juan Pizarro.

 McMillan also played with the Milwaukee Braves and New York Mets and finished his career in 1966.
+He played in his final major league game on August 3, 1966, at the age of 37.
 Dubiously, with 2,093 games played, McMillan is one of fourteen players to have played over two thousand games without ever reaching the postseason (the closest he came was with the 1956 season, where they finished two games out of a pennant).

 Statistics

-In a 16-season career, McMillan posted a .243 batting average with 68 home runs and 594 runs batted in in 2,093 games played.
+In a 16-year major league career, McMillan played in 2,093 games, accumulating 1,639 hits in 6,752 at bats for a .243 career batting average along with 68 home runs, 594 runs batted in and an on-base percentage of .314.
+He retired with a .972 fielding percentage.

+McMillan ranked 8th overall among major league shortstops in double plays turned.
+He ranks 16th overall among major league shortstops in assists and, ranks 19th overall in putouts.

 Post playing career

-In 1970 he returned to Milwaukee as first-base coach with the Brewers, served as interim skipper in 1972 between Dave Bristol and Del Crandall, then coached for the New York Mets.
+In 1970, McMillan returned to Milwaukee as first-base coach with the Brewers, served as interim skipper in 1972 between Dave Bristol and Del Crandall, then coached for the New York Mets.
 In 1975, he replaced Yogi Berra as the Mets' interim manager.
-Late in his career, he was a scout for the Montreal Expos based in Bonham.
+Late in his career, McMillan was a scout for the Montreal Expos based in Bonham.

 McMillan was inducted into the Cincinnati Reds Hall of Fame in 1971 and was subsequently inducted into the Texas Baseball Hall of Fame and the Ohio Baseball Hall of Fame.

-McMillan died on November 2, 1997 at the age of 68, having collapsed in his kitchen.
-He was survived by his wife of 45 years along with two children and three grandchildren.
+McMillan died on November 2, 1997, at the age of 68, having collapsed in his kitchen.
+He was survived by his wife of 45 years, along with two children and three grandchildren.